 Procedural Requirements

 (1) Information Required.
-The owner or operator of a proposed major source or major modification must submit all information the Department needs to perform any analysis or make any determination required under this division and OAR 340 division 225.
-The information must be in writing on forms supplied by the Department and include the information for a Standard ACDP as detailed in OAR 340 division 216.
+The owner or operator of a proposed major source or major modification must submit all information DEQ needs to perform any analysis or make any determination required under this division and OAR 340 division 225.
+The information must be in writing on forms supplied by DEQ and include the information for a Standard ACDP as detailed in OAR 340 division 216.

 (2) Other Obligations:

-(a) Approval to construct becomes invalid if construction is not commenced within 18 months after the Department issues such approval, if construction is discontinued for a period of 18 months or more, or if construction is not completed within 18 months of the scheduled time.
-The Department may extend the 18-month period for good cause.
+(a) Approval to construct becomes invalid if construction is not commenced within 18 months after DEQ issues such approval, if construction is discontinued for a period of 18 months or more, or if construction is not completed within 18 months of the scheduled time.
+DEQ may extend the 18-month period for good cause provided there have not been any changes to the project which would negatively affect air quality.
 This provision does not apply to the time period between construction of the approved phases of a phased construction project; each phase must commence construction within 18 months of the projected and approved commencement date;

+(A) For the first extension, the owner or operator must provide a LAER or BACT analysis, as applicable, if any new control technologies become commercially available since the original LAER or BACT analysis.

+(B) For the second extension the owner or operator must provide the following for the original pollutants subject to major NSR/PSD:

+(i) A review of the original LAER or BACT analysis for potentially lower limits and a review of any new control technologies that may have become available since the original LAER and BACT analysis; and

+(ii) An updated air quality analysis for any standards that have changed since the original approval.

+(C) DEQ will not grant a third extension and the original major NSR/PSD permit is automatically terminated.

+(i) If the owner or operator wants approval to construct beyond the second extension, the owner or operator must submit a new major NSR/PSD permit application.

+(ii) The owner or operator may continue to use the original emission reduction credits and any additional emission reduction credits that may become necessary for the project provided that the changes to the project do not result in a change to the two digit Standard Industrial Classification (SIC) code associated with the project and that the emission reduction credits will continue to satisfy the offset and net air quality benefit criteria.

-(b) Approval to construct does not relieve any owner or operator of the responsibility to comply fully with applicable provisions of the State Implementation Plan and any other requirements under local, state or federal law;
+(D) If the attainment status of the area where the source is located or where the source creates a significant impact changes before construction is commenced, the owner or operator must submit an application for a permit modification to address all new requirements applicable to the change in attainment status. (b) Approval to construct does not relieve any owner or operator of the responsibility to comply fully with applicable provisions of the State Implementation Plan and any other requirements under local, state or federal law;

 (c) Approval to construct a source under an ACDP issued under paragraph (3)(b) of this rule authorizes construction and operation of the source, except as prohibited in subsection (d) of this rule, until the later of: